-In this case, you can take the whole mix (larvae + their food + their casting) and place it in a kind of mesh bag.
+In this case, you can take the whole mix (larvae + their food + their casting) and place it in a kind of mesh bag or a muslin bag like cheesecloth.
 Wash the bag under running water.
 The liquid substrate + their poop should all be flushed out.

 Another way you can try is to dry it out with air for 3-4 days.
 When the substrate is dried, it will be very easy to filter.
 The pieces will fall out like crumbled soil.
 You can hook a fan near-by for drying or just let the wind do its job.

-Sifting 15-day-old larvae
+Sifting 15-day-old Larvae

 For an automatic sifter, a mesh screen of 5mm is suitable.
 Because the machine can shake more times per minute, the larvae on this shaking screen won't be able to move & fall through.
 The bigger openings help you separate out the pieces faster.

-After sifting the larvae
+After Sifting the Larvae

 After you sifted the larvae out, place them in a dry, clean material like sand or sawdust.
 This helps clean their skins & gives them time to clean their guts.

 If you're harvesting the larvae for resale, you may need to do some weighing & counting.
 Let's see some ideas for that next.

-Weighing & counting the larvae
+Weighing & Counting the Larvae

-If you harvest the larvae to sell them to other people, then the next step is to weigh them.
+If you harvest the larvae to sell to other people, then the next step is to weigh them.

 |5 days old

-|15 days old
+|10 days old

-||0.125||1/8 - 1 inch (0.3-2.5 cm)
+|1/8 - 1 inch (0.3-2.5 cm)

 When they're about 5 days old, it's good to sift the poop or the frass out from the larvae.
 This helps reduce the heat issue & increase the survival rates of the larvae according to some growers.

 For this maintenance task, you can scoop everything in the growing area into a mountain-like pile.
 After a while, the larvae will naturally climb downhills to find their food.
 The stuff on the top is the frass that we can scoop out.
 We can repeat this process 1 or 2 times to make sure no living larvae is accidentally scooped into the screened out frass pile.

-Using the frass & larvae poop
+Using the Frass & Larvae Poop

 The liquid that we may get out from the runny substrate works great to deter houseflies or other wasps.
 When the little BSF larvae eat, they excrete out some sort of pheromones.
-Once they get more crowded, the concentration of these pheromones in the air is even higher.
+Once they get more crowded, the concentration of these pheromones in the air gets higher.
 Getting some of this juice can help you attract female black soldier flies naturally from a wild environment to grow your colony.

 As you can see, harvesting BSF larvae is not extremely difficult business.
 Make sure to keep the poop stuff out of the larvae & you're basically good to go.
 Also, if your harvesting substrate that is wet, let it air dry or wash the liquid out.